Sunday, December 17, 2023

 Students with Amb.
 Nadeem Riyaz- a keynote speaker in ASC's series of seminar

-Dr. Ayesha Siddiqa is presumably the youngest faculty member of this centre of excellence.
-She earned her Ph.D. in English Literature from University of Durham UK on a Commonwealth Scholarship.
+Dr. Ayesha Siddiqa is presumably the youngest faculty member at ASC, having earned her Ph.D. in English Literature from the University of Durham, UK, on a prestigious Commonwealth Scholarship.
+Her academic passions span African American Studies, Postcolonial Studies, and Critical Theory, and her teaching style reflects her sharp intellect and dedication.

 believes empathy is more powerful than sympathy